 Other Learning Disability

 Nat has benefited from special education providing support for his speech and language disorder, dyspraxia and associated difficulties.
 His progress at St Mary’s School and College in Bexhill led to three years specialising in hospitality at Foxes Academy in Somerset and Boveridge College in Dorset.
 He was student of the year at Foxes in 2018 and recently achieved a National Vocation Qualification (NVQ) in hospitality.

-Strive Café is the ideal opportunity for him to launch his career, using his skills and knowledge and working as part of a team to provide a first-rate customer café experience.
-He is delighted to be the first member of staff at Strive Café and is committed to its success.
-Nat has particular strengths in food preparation, waiting and customer service.
+Strive Café has enabled Nat to launch his career, using his skills and knowledge and working as part of a team to provide a first-rate customer café experience.
+He is delighted to be the first member of staff at Strive and is committed to the cafe's success.
+Nat is now quite expert at running the cafe.

-Strive Cafe is constantly looking to support individuals with learning disability in diverse ways in addition to providing paid employment to cafe assistants.
-Please contact us if you know of someone we could potentially support, like Sam below.
+Strive Cafe is always on the look-out to support individuals with learning disability in diverse ways in addition to providing paid employment to cafe assistants.
+Please contact us if you know of partnership opportunities or individuals with a talent that we could support, like Sam below.